 Additionally, Q has 10 different domains he’s running this program off of.

-He even has it set up so you can download some information if you’re calling from a fax machine.
+He even has it set up so you can download some information if you’re calling from a FAX MACHINE!
+I said at the onset this is bizarre, right?

-Like most cash gifting schemes, yes, it is in fact worthy of being called a scam.
-If Q put these kinds of efforts into something more straightforward (and legal) there’s no doubt in my mind he’d be a legitimate success.
+Like most cash gifting schemes, Too Damn Easy is in fact worthy of being called a scam.
+If Q put these kinds of efforts into something more straightforward and legal, there’s no doubt in my mind he’d be a legitimate success.

 You also get access to a 25 page ebook that is utterly useless in my opinion.
 Yes it actually is 25 pages.
-It explains the system in detail and touches on the different levels you can buy into.
+It explains the whole process in detail and touches on the different levels you can buy into.

 All kidding aside, there are actual people throwing their actual money into this scheme.